hacksu/express-guestbook/readme.md

 * A bit of knowledge about HTML
 * A basic understanding of JavaScript
     * http://www.htmldog.com/guides/javascript/ or similar should teach you everything you need
+* A very basic understanding of the command line will also help

 ### What to bring